quauab/ExifWriter/README.md

 # Jpeg Metadata Writer
-Write new data to jpeg's exchange information.
-This project contains an abstract class and a concrete sub-class.
-The parent has 4 methods that facilitates editing jpeg files: remove a specific tag, edit a specific tag, edit & remove specific tags and remove all tag values.
+Write to jpeg files.
+A Java solution for writing values to a jpeg's exchange information tags.
+It contains an abstract base class and a child class.

 <h2>Installation</h2>
 <ol>